 Sure, that does not sound too unique, and is common for other people.
 But I do think my writing is unique and I hope readers do as well.
 I write because I love to write, and for no other reason.

-John, thank you for taking part in Galaxy of Authors…and providing your own chair!
+John, thank you for participating in Galaxy of Authors!